lizzij/DDAF/README.md

 ```
 BR1::pR&rR:::BR2::rC&pT&pC
 ```
+Denotes:
-Denotes: the child pick up "1 blue rectangle machine" and put "1 purple rectangle block + 1 red rectangle block" on top of it; then the child stacked "1 blue rectangle machine" and put "1 red circle block + 1 purple triangle block + 1 purple circle" on top of it;
+* the child pick up "1 blue rectangle machine" and
+* put "1 purple rectangle block + 1 red rectangle block" on top of it; then

-Denotes: the child pick up "1 blue rectangle machine" and put "1 purple rectangle block + 1 red rectangle block" on top of it; then the child stacked "1 blue rectangle machine" and put "1 red circle block + 1 purple triangle block + 1 purple circle" on top of it;
+* the child stacked "1 blue rectangle machine" and
+* put "1 red circle block + 1 purple triangle block + 1 purple circle" on top of it;

 The coding scheme returns:
 ```